 Since 2013, when Engcon launched its Non Accident Generation, the company has continued to push the issue of safety in the excavation industry.
-Yet 7 years later, there are still far too few actors in the industry who are prepared to commit to the issue of safety.
+Yet 7 years later, there are still far too few actors in the industry who are prepared to commit to safety issues.
 Engcon's goal is a vision of zero bucket related accidents.
 There is a long way to go, which is why the safety initiative “Dig Smart.
 Dig Safe” is repeated again this year.
 More than ever people need to develop and adopt smart solutions to eliminate accidents.

 “Last year's safety initiative, “Dig Smart.
 Dig Safe”, had a positive impact, to the extent that as many as 38 in-depth articles were reproduced in media all over the world.
-From the Nordics to media in Europe, North America and Asia”, says Ulrica Hellström, Marketing Director at Engcon.
-But the road to changing behaviour is long, so we will continue the initiative, until the issue of safety is raised higher on agendas around the world.
+From North America to media in Europe, the Nordics and Asia”, says Ulrica Hellström, Marketing Director at Engcon.
+But the road to changing behavior is long, so we will continue the initiative, until the issue of safety is raised higher on agendas around the world.

 In Norway, for example, the issue has been in the spotlight.
 The Norwegian Machinery Wholesalers' Association has taken an important step in the right direction.
 They are issuing recommendations to apply safety requirements higher than international standards.
 The Norwegian construction consortium Veidekke demanded effective January 2020 that all excavators over 5 tonnes must have safety quick hitches.
 In connection with the Swedish trade union SEKO, Engcon will present its safety system at a digital safety conference.
 Along with the machine dealer Maskinia who will explain why they choose to equip their excavators with safety products.